Thavasi: Reception

-The film received mixed reviews.
-This film became a "Hit" at box office.
+The film received mixed reviews but still became a box office hit.

-Rediff wrote, "Trouble is, everyone of them have gone through the selfsame motions so often in the past that they seem to sleepwalk through this film, doing their stuff by rote and with little conviction.
+Tulika of Rediff.com wrote, "Trouble is, everyone of them have gone through the selfsame motions so often in the past that they seem to sleepwalk through this film, doing their stuff by rote and with little conviction.
 The crisis is predictable, ditto the denouement.
 And the fights, songs and comedy tracks that bridge crisis and denouement fail to grip."

-Bizhat wrote, "Director Udayasankar has done justice in the screenplay and direction area (except for the climax).
+BizHat wrote, "Director Udayasankar has done justice in the screenplay and direction area (except for the climax).
 The last one reel is filled with masala and it is very cinematic."

-Lolluexpress.com wrote, "Although Thavasi has the same old story line the movie was enjoyable to watch.
+Prabhu of Lollu Express wrote, "Although Thavasi has the same old story line the movie was enjoyable to watch.
 Vijaykanth's matured acting and Soundarya's Screen presence were simply superb.
 A couple of songs were really sweet to hear.
 Nasser came out with yet another Outstanding performance as he usually does.
 Vadivelu's comedy was really good.
 So the movie has various features that can be enjoyed by everyone and was not like other "ARVA KOLARU" movies.
 These kind of movies can be watched and enjoyed and the movie came at the right time.
 The movie for sure is a hit movie just because it gave us everything what people expect."

-Balaji Balasubramaniam of Thiraipadam.com wrote, "Vijayakanth doesn't do much to differentiate between his two roles with respect to gestures or mannerisms and so its just the make-up that does the job.
-The special effects director too has little to do with the two roles rarely appearing in the same frame.
-Soundarya looks cute while Jayasudha, appearing in Tamil after a long time, is adequate as the dutiful wife and affectionate mother.
-Acting honors go to Nasser who manages to jazz up another routine villainous role with a nice smirk while taunting Vijayakanth.
-Nasser enjoys himself in the scene where he confronts Vijayakanth at the marriage hall.
-Vadivelu's individual encounters with the mad man are loud and unfunny but he is tolerable when paired with Vijayakanth.
-Pratyuksha is on hand for a single duet.
-Vidyasagar has had some hit soundtracks recently but Thavasi is definitely not going to be added to the list."